reeco-framework/reeco-annotation-schema/schema/README.md

    - [generated-by](#generated-by "Link to a software, dataset, or any other component that produced or generated the current component.
 Can be a component or an external URL.")
    - [derived-from](#derived-from "Link to a resource from which this component was derived from.")
  - [bibliography](#bibliography "List of bibliographic references that are relevant to the component but that do not fall under a specific category.
-Use "scientific work" for the main scholarly publication related to the component")
+Use \"scientific work\" for the main scholarly publication related to the component")
    - [published-in](#published-in "Link to a meaningful venue where the current component is served or published (e.g. a dataset published on a web portal).")
    - [main-publication](#main-publication "The primary, peer reviewed scientific publication related to this component (if non peer-reviewed, use technical-report instead).")
    - [publication](#publication "A peer reviewed scientific publication related to this component (if non peer-reviewed, use technical-report instead).")